skleez/Sasha_VM364/EventPresentation.md

 Toward the end of the meetup I was able to actually chat with Chuck and discuss his game.
 I asked him: "Are you an artist, or an engeneer?" and he responded with: "Well are you an artist or an engeneer?"
 We laughed a bit, but the truth was there.
 Chuck didn't take a photograph, he didn't paint a painting, he didn't shoot a movie, but he still wants to call himself an artist.
 He didn't plan a bridge or invent a new plastic, but he still wants to call himself an engeneer.
 But it can be very hard to call yourself both at the same time.
 There is a reason to make a game over these other things.
-I believe there is something to be said with the emotional power of games.
-To make a game you have to engeneer right and wrong choices, you have to engage the player, but ultimately it is about experience.
+To make a game you have to engeneer right and wrong choices, you have to engage the player, but ultimately it is about experience and emotion.